26 Fascinating Places to visit in Warwickshire

 Managed by the National Trust the manor has a Great Hall with a barrel-vaulted ceiling made of plaster painted to look like timber and showcases hundreds of years of family portraits.
 The original two-storey Elizabeth gatehouse still guards the approach to the Manor and remains unchanged from Elizabethan times.

 Within the house look for an original letter from Oliver Cromwell demanding the owner Richard Lucy attend sessions of Parliament.
 You will also spot an original Gainsborough portrait of George Lucy another family patriarch

-The house was built by Henry Ferrers, a lawyer, diarist and antiquarian, in the late 1500s and it became a sanctuary for many persecuted Catholics who were hidden away in the secret hiding places during the 1590s.
+The house was built by Henry Ferrers, a lawyer, diarist and antiquarian, in the late 1500s and it became a sanctuary for many persecuted Catholics who were hidden away in secret hiding places during the 1590s.

 There is a nice restaurant and gift shop to end your tour and from there you can wander the amazing gardens.

-A Jacobean and Edwardian mansion originally built in the 16th century.
+A Jacobean and Edwardian mansion was originally built in the 16th century.
 Packwood House was extensively renovated in the 1930s to look like a Tudor Manor.

 Packwood House contains an extensive collection of 16th-century textiles and furniture, some of which was purchased from Baddesley House.